To content

 Photo: Beige bold letters F, A and Q are held by small figurines in blue, yellow and red © Pixabay

 The Master’s degree program in Economics and Journalism is open for all applicants who hold a Bachelor’s degree in Economics or have completed an equivalent degree program.
+Admission requirements are determined by the Examination Regulations

 In addition, it is necessary for applicants to submit a journalistic sample article on a current economic policy topic.